 4. Create a Strong Personal Brand

-Your name is, of course, a personal brand.
+Whether or not you're using an alter ego, your name is, of course, a personal brand.
 However, there are people out there with similar names.
 For instance, there are two Paul Allens in the technology industry.
 One is the Microsoft founder and Bill Gates' business partner.
 The other is the founder of Ancestry.com.

 5. Use Proven Best-Selling Archetypes